-We first compute $P(r_j|\bar{D}_{n})$, under the simplifying assumption that probability of $d_i$ to be in room $r_j$ given any two neighbors in $D_n$ is conditionally independent.
-We then consider the case when multiple neighbor devices may together influence the probability of $d_i$ to be in a specific room $r_j$.
+We first compute $P(r_j|\bar{D}_{n})$ under the simplifying assumption that probability of $d_i$ to be in room $r_j$ given any two neighbors in $D_n$ is conditionally independent.
+Then, we consider that multiple neighbor devices may together influence the probability of $d_i$ to be in room $r_j$.